magomimmo/modern-cljs/doc/tutorial-05.md

 ClojureScript:modern-cljs.shopping>
 ```

-Now you can use the *Shopping Calculator* form clicking its *Calculate* button.
+You can now use the *Shopping Calculator* form clicking its *Calculate* button.

 # Next Step